InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/incubator-pipeline.md

 ## Rationale

 Incubation pipelines allow participants to view code as potential and improving assets.
 Too often, people see code as being good enough or not good enough.
 In reality, code can become better.
 Formally putting code in an incubation status sends the message that the code is not yet good enough but is getting there.

+This pattern was inspired by things like the Apache Software Foundation's incubator, as well as Linux Foundation's sandbox/incubator processes used in CNCF, CDF, and other open source foundations.
+Those help entire projects get into the foundation.
+They help raise the bar on projects that wanted to get more visibility by getting them into an incubator.
+Many of those projects graduated and are very successful today, in open source.
+This pattern here is like a smaller fractal of that pattern -- to help components get into an open source library.

 ## Known Instances